How to Remove Page Breaks in Word

 Microsoft Word is the venerable yet still incredibly powerful word processing software that is more or less the standard for Windows document creation.
 One of the features of Microsoft Word is “page breaks”, instructions within a document that tells a printer or a PDF conversion that the document should start a new page at a particular point.

-Remove Page Breaks with the Find and Replace Tool
+Remove Page Breaks in Microsoft Word with the Find and Replace Tool

 It might take quite a while to manually delete lots of page breaks from a long document.
 Find and Replace is a handy Word tool that enables users to find and replace text within a document.
 You can also utilize that tool to quickly find and delete all manually inserted page breaks.